litmuschaos/litmus-docs/website/versioned_docs/version-2.4.0/getting-started/installation.md

 #### Step-2: Create the namespace on which you want to install Litmus ChaosCenter

-- The ChaosCenter can be placed in any namespace, but for this scenario we are choose `litmus` as the namespace.
+- The ChaosCenter can be placed in any namespace, but for this scenario we are choosing `litmus` as the namespace.

 ```bash
 kubectl create ns litmus